 Taking your pet to the veterinarian once a year is a must.
 These annual check-ups are an opportunity for the physician to give your four-legged friend a once over, and it’s also when your pet will receive their vaccination boosters and undergo certain health tests.
+The vet visit is also when certain conditions, like arthritis, can be identified and given treatment, such as Rimadyl (or Carprofen).
 So what does a standard vet visit cost?

 These visits play an important role in maintaining your pet’s overall health, and every owner should expect to spend a certain amount on an appointment each year.
 Here we’ll break down the typical cost of an annual vet visit.